 The Omaha zoo offers much more for visitors to check out during down time.

 How about taking a tour of Omaha or eastern Nebraska?
-Nebraska Tour Company is a new venture offering tours of the Old Market area.
+Discover Omaha and Nebraska Tour Company new ventures offering tours of Omaha’s food scene and the Old Market area.
 Tours are conducted by some of the best historians in the city.
 They’re eager to share their love and knowledge of the Omaha area.

 Nebraska Wine Tours offers visitors an opportunity to visit some of Nebraska’s best vineyards and wineries.
 Their tours are typically about five hours long and include three stops with samples.